jscheid/prettier.el/README.md

 `some` is a compromise, with it you wait some on first activation and some on first save.

+### `prettier-mode-ignore-buffer-function`

+This function is called in every buffer that `prettier-mode` supports.
+If it returns non-nil, the buffer is ignored and `prettier-mode` won't be activated for it.
+The default is to ignore buffers for files nested beneath a `node_modules` directory.
+You can set this to `nil` and no buffers will be ignored.

 ## Differences from `prettier-emacs`

 - `prettier-emacs` launches Prettier in an external process, paying